texas-robocamp/texas-robocamp.github.io/tutorials/programming/first_program.md

 We only have one command for this program.
 We tell the computer to use `cout` and then put what we want to print after `<<`.

-You can think of the double left-angle brackets as an arrow pointing toward cout, meaning that we are sending something (in this case, `"Hello World"`) to `cout`.
+The double left-angle brackets are like an arrow pointing toward cout, sending something into it (in this case, `"Hello World"`) to `cout`.

-After `"Hello World"` have have additionally put `<< endl`, telling the program to end the line of text.
+After `"Hello World"` there is `<< endl`, telling the program to end the line of text.
 If you don't do this, there is no guarantee that your text will show up on the screen, and it will not be followed by a <b>newline</b>, which literally tells the terminal to go to a new line.
 This is kind of like hitting enter at the end of a line.

 We put quotation marks around the words we want to display (this is called a <b>string</b>).
 In C++, every line of code (ones without braces) ends in a semi-colon.